 Now the moto g10 power offers the same guts as the moto e7 plus.
 However, you do get slightly better features such as a usb type c, port, fast charging, more cameras and, of course, a better design.
 It’S time to find out if the moto g10 power is worth buying, i am royden.
 You are watching gadgets 360, and this is my review of the motorola moto g10 power.
 Now before we go ahead, don’t forget to subscribe.
-If you haven’t, and also hit that bell icon so you’re the first to know whenever we have a new video, the design of a budget phone is usually a lower priority for manufacturers, but on the moto g10 power i think motorola has done a pretty decent job.
+If you haven’t, and also hit that bell icon so you’re the first to know whenever we have a new video Music, the design of a budget phone is usually a lower priority for manufacturers.
+But on the moto g10 power, i think motorola has done a pretty decent job.
 It looks much better than the moto e7 plus thanks to the diagonal 3d texture on the back, similar to what we saw on the nazo 38.
-Now the body is built entirely from sturdy plastic and this aurora gray color that i have hides fingerprints pretty well in the front, we have a 6.5 inch, hd plus display, which looks unmistakably low budget jacket, edges on icons, thick bezels and slight color banding, and some Wallpapers are a constant reminder of this: the viewing angles aren’t the best either.
-However, sunlight legibility was surprisingly decent videos.
+Now the body is built entirely from sturdy plastic and this aurora gray color that i have hides fingerprints pretty well Music.
+In the front, we have a 6.5 inch, hd plus display, which looks unmistakably low budget jacket, edges on icons, thick bezels and slight color banding and some wallpapers are a constant reminder of this.
+The viewing angles aren’t the best either, however, sunlight legibility was surprisingly decent videos.
 Don’T look great on this display, but it’s serviceable now, let’s talk about specs, the moto g10 power uses qualcomm snapdragon 460 soc, which is modestly powerful, but certainly not the best in this segment.